sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 # Incoming webhooks

 Incoming webhooks can be configured on a Sourcegraph instance in order to receive webhook events from code hosts.
-This allows Sourcegraph to react more quickly to events that occur outside of the instance.
+This allows Sourcegraph to react more quickly to events that occur outside of the instance instead of polling for changes.

-We currently support webhooks for the following:
+Webhooks are currently implemented to speed up two types of external events:

+* Keeping batch changes changeset details up to date
+* Keeping code on Sourcegraph fresh by responding to new code being pushed to a repository

+See the table below for code host compatibility:

-Code host | [Batch changes](../../batch_changes/index.md) | Repository push
+Code host | [Batch changes](../../batch_changes/index.md) | Code push
 --------- | :-: | :-:
 GitHub | 🟢 | 🟢
 GitLab | 🟢 | 🔴